magento/devdocs/guides/v2.0/cloud/live/live.md

 For detailed instructions to set up and perform scans, see the [Magento User Guide](http://docs.magento.com/m2/ee/user_guide/magento/security-scan.html){:target="_blank"}.
 Typically, you want to start using this tool as you enter UAT testing.

 Each site to be scanned must be registered through Magento Security Scan tab.
 This registration process includes acceptance of Magento’s disclaimer prior to scanning.
+You control both scan scheduling and the authorization of personnel to be notified when each scan is completed.
+Scans can be scheduled for either a specific, recurring date and time or on-demand as required.

 To scan your site: